MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 Now, let's initialize our plotting space in MatPlotLib.

-You'll often see this syntax 'fig, ax' being used.
+You'll often see this syntax `fig, ax` being used.

 ```py
 fig, axs = plt.subplots(figsize=(10, 5))